 [Lunch, Early Dinner]

-dim SAMA is a casual little dim sum pop up located inside of Babi’s Beer Emporium, which makes it feel like a secret underground treat that only certain people are privy too.
+dim SAMA is a casual little dim sum pop-up located inside of Babi’s Beer Emporium, which makes it feel like a secret underground treat that only certain people are privy to.
 Their hours vary (as do their days of business), but if you’re lucky enough to find yourself hungry while they’re steaming some buns, don’t skip the opportunity. dim SAMA is serving a specially created menu for Babi’s featuring dumplings, bao, sticky rice, mango pudding, and other perfectly delicious handmade items.
 (Emphasis on the delicious because holy sh*t.
 I went two days in a row for this!)

 [Lunch, Weekend Brunch, Dinner]